KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures

 1724

-(April 22) Kant born as the 1st son and 4th child of Johann Georg Kant, a harness maker, and his wife Anna Regina (Reuter) Kant, in Königsberg (East Prussia; later Kaliningrad, USSR).
-He was born and spent his childhood in the “Vorderen Vorstadt” (the “Vorstadt” was the neighborhood just south of the Kneiphof island, across the river, and the “vorderen” part was that closest to the river), somewhere between the Green Bridge — the bridge at the south-west corner of the island — and the Friedrichsburg fortress to the west.
+(April 22, Saturday) Kant was born as the 1st son and 4th child of Johann Georg Kant, a harness maker, and his wife Anna Regina (Reuter) Kant,[1] in Königsberg [glossary] (East Prussia; later Kaliningrad, USSR).
+He was born and spent his childhood in the “Vordere Vorstadt” (the “Vorstadt” was the neighborhood just south of the Kneiphof island, across the river, and the “vordere” part was that closest to the river), between the Green Bridge — the bridge at the south-west corner of the island — and the Friedrichsburg fortress to the west.[2]

 1732